decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-partial-synchrony-protocols.md

 Armed with this intuition, in the [next post](https://decentralizedthoughts.github.io/2025-02-14-PBFT/) we will describe the Practical Byzantine Fault Tolerance (PBFT) protocol.

-We thank Nibesh Shrestha for feedback on this post.
+We thank Nibesh Shrestha and Samuel Laferriere for feedback on this post.

 Please leave comments on [X](https://x.com/kartik1507/status/1890808857456259516).